griddd/DerbyCon2017/README.md

 # DerbyCon2017
-Honored to once again speak at DerbyCon!
+Honored to have once again spoken at DerbyCon!

 As promised, the slides from my talk.
 Also have notes I took during the various sessions.